Toggle: English / Spanish

 - Labral tear of the hip

-Pain in or around the hip may also be caused by problems:
+Pain in or around the hip may also be caused by problems such as:

 - Try to avoid activities that make pain worse.